Profile of New England Patriots

 AFC titles (season): 8 (1985, 1996, 2001, 2003, 2004, 2007, 2011, 2014).

 Head coach: Bill Belichick.
-Has won four Super Bowls and six AFC championships with the Patriots.
-The NFL’s longest-tenured active head coach, Belichick ranks first in playoff victories with 22.
+Has won three Super Bowls and six AFC championships with the Patriots.
+The NFL’s longest-tenured active head coach, Belichick ranks first in playoff victories with 21.

 Starting quarterback: Tom Brady.
-Like his coach, Brady has won four Super Bowls and six AFC titles.
-He has also won three Super Bowl most valuable player awards and been selected for 10 Pro Bowls.
-He holds the NFL record for most postseason touchdown passes (53) and his six Super Bowl appearances are a record for a starting quarterback.
+Like his coach, Brady has won three Super Bowls and six AFC titles.
+He has also won two Super Bowl most valuable player awards and been selected for 10 Pro Bowls.
+He holds the NFL record for most postseason touchdown passes (49) and his six Super Bowl appearances are a record for a starting quarterback.

 Leading receiver: Rob Gronkowski.
 Caught 82 passes for 1,124 yards and 12 touchdowns during regular season.